Kanegraffiti/Solace/docs/user_guide.md

 - `/teachcode` – Add a new code example or import a document containing code.
 When importing, Solace automatically extracts fenced code blocks.
 - `/memory` – Show items marked as “always remember” or “never bring up”.
 - `/summary` – Display how many entries and examples you have stored.
+- `/mode settings` – Update preferences and choose diary, chat or code as the default mode.
 - `/speak` – Speak text aloud if voice packages are installed.
 - `/unlock` – Decrypt a file saved by Solace.
 - `/demo` – Display a short demo sequence.
 - `/install voice` – Install optional voice packages.
-- `/mode settings` – Configure Solace preferences.
 - `/help` – Show all available commands.
 - `/exit` – Quit the program.